How to give call center quality feedback that works [with examples]

 Another important part of feedback is creating solutions.
 By creating a custom-tailored QA checklist, you can develop training and build a coaching culture that is valuable to your team.
 Here are the three must-have traits of your checklist.

 Your training needs to be tied to specific outcomes and objectives so you can measure its effectiveness.

 💡If you want agents to learn better compliance, you can measure if they correctly followed the company’s rules for securely collecting data.

 Training is only effective when it sticks.
 If your training isn’t memorable, agents are less likely to recall it well and turn it into new, improved performance.
 Interactive training games are a good way to truly engage your agents and create memorable lessons.

 Create training programs that boost agents’ energy and make them want to learn.
 Giving agents a break from taking calls to do some training can be motivating.
 A fun way to encourage agents could be having a friendly competition related to training with small incentives like a longer lunch break or donuts for the breakroom.

 Making quality feedback part of your routine

 With the right tools, you can turn your quality feedback into an efficient, effective process for both you and your agents.
-Kaizo’s QA solution allows you to easily pinpoint areas of your team’s performance that needs improvement and provide proactive feedback in real-time.
+Kaizo allows you to easily pinpoint areas of your team’s performance that need improvement and provide proactive feedback in real time.

 The integrated system plugs directly into your Zendesk account meaning you never have to leave your CRM to rate tickets.
-Kaizo QA also uses a unique gamified point to help measure progress as you go and motivate agents to take action on all the valuable feedback you provide.
-If you want to learn more about how Kaizo QA can help improve your feedback process, schedule a demo today.
+Kaizo also uses a unique gamified point system to help measure progress as you go and motivate agents to take action on all the valuable feedback you provide.
+If you want to learn more about how Kaizo can help improve your feedback process and overall customer support processes, schedule a demo today.